 NEW or FEATURED THIS MONTH

-- NEW!
-Germany for Beginners: The German Way Expat Guidebook – Now in print.
-For expats, by expats
+- Germany for Beginners: The German Way Expat Guidebook – ebook or print edition.
+For expats, by expats.
+Learn more…

 - Electrical Facts – 220 volts, plug adapters, and all that

 Our German vocabulary archives are a collection of advanced and intermediate German vocabulary with model sentences in German and English – plus audio.
 The archives have been transferred from our former AboutGerman.net site, which is now closed.
 Over the next weeks and months we will continue to add more vocabulary.
 Also see: German Language resources.

 MORE > German Words of the Day – Previous advanced German words (das Wort des Tages)

 Expat “How To” Guides for Germany

 If you’re new to Germany (or maybe even if you’re not), you’ll find our step-by-step expat “How To” guides very helpful.
 The “How To” guides cover many topics related to living and working in Germany.
 Sample topics include: Getting a residence permit, using your cell phone in Europe, German grocery shopping, taking pets to Germany, moving to Germany, and even having a baby in Germany!
 More…

 |Even if you are currently an experienced German auto driver, cruising in your BMW or Scottsdale VW in the US is a completely different experience from driving on the autobahn.
 Utilize this site to educate yourself before you put rubber to the road in Germany.